Struct AcirTransformationMap

 pub fn new_locations( &self, old_location: OpcodeLocation, ) -> impl Iterator<Item = OpcodeLocation> + '_

 Returns the new opcode location(s) corresponding to the old opcode.
 An OpcodeLocation contains the index of the opcode in the vector of opcodes This function returns the new OpcodeLocation by ‘updating’ the index within the given OpcodeLocation using the AcirTransformationMap.
-In fact it does not update the given OpcodeLocation ‘in-memory’ but rather returns a new one, and even a vector of OpcodeLocation in case there are multiple new indexes corresponding to the old opcode index.
+In fact, it does not update the given OpcodeLocation ‘in-memory’ but rather returns a new one, and even a vector of OpcodeLocation’s in case there are multiple new indexes corresponding to the old opcode index.

 Source